 Follow the link to the Google Map of Pigeon Mountain and the associated Wetlands walk.
 We also have a second walk option for these areas here.

 Follow this link for the Short walks In Auckland alternate Pigeon Mountain Walk.

 The nearby mangrove edged Wakaaranga Creek has good paths for wheels.
 And there is a cool long slide in a playground that is worth checking out.
 Because most of this walk is in a bird reserve, dogs must be kept on-leash.
 However if you choose to follow the 5km Pakuranga Rotary walkway, there are several areas for off-leash exercise between the Pakuranga Sailing Club and Wakaaranga Reserve.
 This is a mostly flat walk if the walk to the summit of Pigeon Mountain is omitted.

-It is disappointing to find some pathways between houses and roads blocked off with iron bars that prevent users of wheelchairs, prams and cycles from using the path.
+Be aware that some pathways between houses and roads are iron bar chicanes that make it more difficult for wheelchairs, prams and cycles using the path.

 Description: A mix of level paths, steps and slightly inclined paths.
 Suitable for users of average fitness and mobility.
 May require boots in wet weather, running shoes suitable in dry weather.

 To see: Auckland City views, Rangitoto Island views, Volcano summit, wetlands, Pukeko birds habitat.

 Time: approx. 75 minutes. (about 6 kms).
 Allow extra time to walk to the summit of Pigeon Mountain.

 Start from: Gills Road just off Pigeon Mountain Road MAP

 Stay on track…get your detailed guide and map over at our Walks Store (AE-033 Pigeon Mountain and the wetlands) and our Book Store ( one of 12 walks featured in our books “Volcanoes” and “Best of the East”).